 Are You Ready For Google's Core Web Vitals Update?

-With Google recently announcing the importance of web core vitals in their search engine ranking system, there are a few things that may change in the way we look at SEO.
+With Google recently announcing the importance of core web vitals in their search engine ranking system, there are a few things that may change in the way we look at web pages and SEO.
 As of now, it might be a bit difficult to gauge how much the impact will be but it would be safe to assume that it will be important enough to take it seriously.

-In our previous artcle Why Is The Speed Of Your Website So Important we discussed why this is an important consideration .
-In may the Google update will either cause your rankings to plummet or fly.
+In our previous article, Why Is The Speed Of Your Website So Important we discussed why this is an important consideration.
+In May the Google Core Web Vitals update will either cause your rankings to plummet or fly.

 Core web vitals cover various facets of the user experience such as page loading speed, visual stability and overall responsiveness of the site’s pages.
-Some of the metrics being used are LCP (Largest Contentful Paint), FID (First Input Delay) and CLS (Cumulative Layout Shift).
+Some of the core web vitals metrics being used are LCP (Largest Contentful Paint), FID (First Input Delay) and CLS (Cumulative Layout Shift).

 Hundreds of changes are made every year by Google when it comes to the way websites interact with their search engine algorithm.
 Not only do these changes improve the end-user experience for people all over the world but it also encourages businesses to improve their content and the way they deliver it to their customers.

-Here we will be taking a look at how core web vitals will be integral for websites moving forward into the future.
+Here we will be taking a look at how core web vitals will be integral for websites.

 What are Core Web Vitals?